oculometric/stui/HELP.md

 ```
 now we'll wait for up to 1/12 of a second before rendering the next frame.

-the next step is to build a more complex UI. some `Component`s will give us the ability to have child components, such as the `VerticalBox` component:
+the next step is to build a more complex UI. some `Component`s will give us the ability to have child `Component`s, such as the `VerticalBox` `Component`s:
 ```
 // ...
     stui::Text text_widget("Hello, World!", 0);